sksum/GSOC-20-Final-Work-Product/README.md

 ## Abstract/Summary
-### Spending the summer of 2020 working on MusicBlocks has been an amazing experience .
+Spending the summer of 2020 working on MusicBlocks has been an amazing experience .
-### I'm very grateful to Sugarlabs for accepting my contributions and supporting me through the process of fixing bugs and adding new features.<br/>
+I'm very grateful to Sugarlabs for accepting my contributions and supporting me through the process of fixing bugs and adding new features.<br/>
-### For the past 4 months I , along with my peers , have been working tirelessly to make musicblocks better. <br />
+For the past 4 months I , along with my peers , have been working tirelessly to make musicblocks better.
-### I have successfully added new features, widgets, new Blocks and also refactored a lot of code.<br />
+I have successfully added new features, widgets, new Blocks and also refactored a lot of code.<br />
-### Issues solved this summer : 71 (complete List of issues at the bottom) over a course of roughly 90 days , these included new additions , enhancements and bug fixes.
+Issues solved this summer : 71 (complete List of issues at the bottom) over a course of roughly 90 days , these included new additions , enhancements and bug fixes.
 <br />

 ---